pietervdvn/MapComplete/Docs/BuiltinLayers.md

-Meta layer showing the previou locations of the user.
+Meta layer showing the previous locations of the user as single line.
 Add this to your theme and override the icon to change the appearance of the current location.

 [Go to the source code](../assets/layers/gps_track/gps_track.json)

   - **This layer is included automatically in every theme.
 This layer might contain no points**
-  - Not visible in the layer selection by default.
-If you want to make this layer toggable, override `name`
+  - Not rendered on the map by default.
+If you want to rendering this on the map, override `mapRenderings`

 ### type_node